 You can restore files and folders from a backup of an OpenStack instance or image to a VSA proxy.

-When restoring files from a Linux instance, the File Recovery Enabler specified for the hypervisor is used to recover files.
+When you restore files from a Linux instance, the file recovery enabler specified for the hypervisor is used to recover files.

 Before You Begin